Deploy Guide: Docker Standalone

 XOSP releases are available from GitHub.
 The latest release is recommended.

-iwr (iwr https://api.github.com/repos/plxtra/xosp/releases/latest | ConvertFrom-Json | select -ExpandProperty tarball_url) -OutFile xosp.tar.gz
+iwr (iwr https://api.github.com/repos/plxtra/xosp/releases/latest | ConvertFrom-Json | select -ExpandProperty tarball_url) -OutFile xosp.tar.gzIf you have the jq tool installed, downloading the latest release is easy:

-curl -s https://api.github.com/repos/plxtra/xosp/releases/latest | jq -r '.tarball_url' | xargs curl -Lso xosp.tar.gz
+curl -s https://api.github.com/repos/plxtra/xosp/releases/latest | jq -r '.tarball_url' | xargs curl -Lso xosp.tar.gzIf you don’t have jq, a slightly more complicated command will download the latest release:

-curl -s https://api.github.com/repos/plxtra/xosp/releases/latest | grep '"tarball_url":' | grep -o 'https://[^"]*' | xargs curl -Lso xosp.tar.gz
+curl -s https://api.github.com/repos/plxtra/xosp/releases/latest | grep '"tarball_url":' | grep -o 'https://[^"]*' | xargs curl -Lso xosp.tar.gz-

 Extract the source code release into the

-directory:tar -xf xosp.tar.gz --strip-components=1 -
+xospdirectory:tar -xf xosp.tar.gz --strip-components=1 -

 Configure your installation, specifying the profiles for LetsEncrypt and the Sample market.